-Minimally Invasive Ablation Techniques
+Minimally Invasive Ablation Procedures

-Several minimally invasive procedures to treat refractory Morton neuroma and other peripheral neuromas are aimed at in situ destruction of the pathology: radiofrequency ablation (RFA) and cryoablation (also known as cryoneurolysis, cryolysis, cryoanalgesia).
+Several minimally invasive procedures to treat refractory Morton and other peripheral neuromas are aimed at in situ destruction of the pathology, including intralesional alcohol injection, radiofrequency ablation (RFA) and cryoablation (also known as cryoneurolysis, cryolysis, and cryoanalgesia).

+Dehydrated ethanol has been shown to inhibit nerve function in vitro, has high affinity for nerve tissue, and causes direct damage to nerve cells via dehydration, cell necrosis, and precipitation of protoplasm, leading to neuritis and a pattern of Wallerian degeneration.
+Technically, ethanol is a sclerosant that causes chemical neurolysis of the nerve pathology but is considered an ablative procedure for this evidence review.
+The use of ultrasound guidance during this procedure has been shown to increase surgical accuracy, improve outcomes, and shorten procedure duration.
 RFA uses heat generated by an electrode that conducts electromagnetic energy into a tissue or lesion to denature proteins and destroy cells.
 RFA is used to ablate a wide range of tissues or lesions, including osteoid osteoma; cardiovascular system pathologies; cervical pain syndromes; liver, lung, and other cancers; and varicosities.
-Cryoablation uses a coolant to chill a cryoprobe to temperatures below -75°C, which when inserted into a lesion, freezes and kills the tissue.
+Cryoablation uses coolant to chill a cryoprobe to temperatures below -75°C, which when inserted into a lesion, freezes and kills the tissue.
 It has been used to treat Morton neuroma, other chronic nerve pain syndromes, and conditions for which RFA has been used.

-This review primarily focuses on evidence for the use of RFA and cryoablation on painful neuromas, with emphasis on Morton neuroma and the comparative effectiveness of these less invasive therapies with open surgical resection of the nerve pathology.
+This review primarily focuses on evidence for the use of intralesional alcohol injection, RFA, and cryoablation on painful neuromas, with emphasis on Morton neuroma and the comparative effectiveness of these less invasive therapies with open surgical resection of the nerve pathology.